At Kingsnorth CEP School, we aim to develop pupils’ abilities within an integrated programme of speaking,

 At Kingsnorth CEP School we aim to provide the most exciting and engaging literacy environment possible.
 We want each pupil to develop a love of reading, a love of communicating and to be confident, articulate writers from an early age.

 Reading is vitally important to us and has a high status within the school.
-We are aiming to transform our reading environment to foster a love of literature with Read Write Inc, the Accelerated Reading programme; Literacy and Language; and by class teachers selecting high-quality texts to use as part of English lessons, or as class books.
+We are aiming to transform our reading environment to foster a love of literature with Read Write Inc, the Accelerated Reading programme; CLPE's Power of Reading; and by class teachers selecting high-quality texts to use as part of English lessons, or as class books.

 At Kingsnorth CEP Primary School, children will develop a range of skills and will work towards being able to: